General (scope, time limits)

 - Reject the application as manifestly unfounded;

-According to the new Article 28-ter of the Procedure Decree, an application is deemed to be “manifestly unfounded” where the applicant, not belonging to a vulnerable category:
+According to the Article 28-ter of the Procedure Decree, an application is deemed to be “manifestly unfounded” where the applicant, not belonging to a vulnerable category:

 - Has only raised issues unrelated to international protection;

 - Comes from a Safe Country of Origin;

 - Has issued clearly inconsistent and contradictory or clearly false declarations, which contradict verified information on the country of origin;

 - Has misled the authorities by presenting false information or documents or by withholding relevant information or documents with respect to his or her identity and/or nationality that could have had a negative impact on the decision, or in bad faith has destroyed or disposed of an identity or travel document that would have helped establish his or her identity or nationality;

 - Irregularly entered the territory, or irregularly prolonged his or her stay, and without justified reason, did not make an asylum application promptly;